Samur-Yalama National Park

 Samur-Yalama National Park is a national park of Azerbaijan.
 It was established on November 5, 2012, within the territory of Khachmaz Rayon administrative districts.
 Its surface area is 11772.45 ha.

 The park's goal is preservation of the biological and genetic diversity of several unique natural areas, as well as the historical-cultural objects of the region.
-In addition eco-tourism and recreation is aimed to be developed.
+Another aim is the development of eco-tourism and recreation.
 Some tourist routes start in Yalama.

 Description

 The largest portion of the park is in the Caspian coastal zone, which is heavily forested.
 Several landscapes can be found: littoral landscapes, wooded landscapes, forest-bush landscapes, bushes and arid steppe landscapes.
 There are four climate zones, with different amounts of rainfall: in the coastal zones less than 350 mm, and in the inland zones more than 450 mm.
 The soil varies form very sandy to very clayed.

 Flora and fauna

 Flora

 The dominant tree species are chestnut oak and Persian ironwood.